marktwh/missense_2024/approach_1_inefficient_RNG/README.md

 df$sequence_lengths <- str_length(df$sequence)
 df$remainder <- df$sequence_lengths %% 3
 ```
 They weren't.
-I realised I should have been working with protein-coding transcripts only, so I downloaded a filtered-version of the canonical transcript list and re-ran the script.
-They still weren't.
-Rats!

 This is bad because if the number of nucleotides in a transcript is divisible by 3 without a remainder then not everything in that transcript is a codon.
 Worse, there may be other transcripts in the set containing non-codons whose lengths are perfectly divisible by three by chance.

 I can further filter the canonical transcript list to include only transcripts with [CCDS](https://en.wikipedia.org/wiki/Consensus_CDS_Project)s.
 Then the canonical_full.tsv and canonical_partial.tsv files have the same number of transcripts and all of the transcript lengths are perfectly divisible by 3.
 These *probably* don't contain non-codons, but a lot of transcripts are dropped.

 A better solution to this was to grab the list of transcripts from the AlphaMissense dataset rather than Biomart, then double-check it.
 Happily, it turns out the ["AlphaMissense_gene_hg38.tsv.gz"](https://console.cloud.google.com/storage/browser/_details/dm_alphamissense/AlphaMissense_gene_hg38.tsv.gz) dataset is actually a list of the transcripts they analysed rather than a list of genes.

 I re-ran the script.
 Not all of their IDs match the IDs from the current transcriptome.
-They've used a previous release.
-I did what I should've done in the first place and read their materials and methods.
-They've used Gencode [hg38v32](https://www.gencodegenes.org/human/release_32.html).
+They've used a previous release, Gencode [hg38v32](https://www.gencodegenes.org/human/release_32.html).
 All of their IDs match with this release, but the CDSs in the Gencode FASTA aren't proper CDSs.
 The FASTA does contain coordinates for the CDSs, however.
 The CDSs can be extracted with:

 ```R
 library(Biostrings)